 What action(s) would help us both fulfill our needs?

-Shifting from right/wrong thinking to the level of needs, I’m now operating from an Outward Mindset.
+Shifting from right/wrong thinking to the level of needs, I’m now operating from an Impact-focused Mindset.
 I have a sense that reaching out to this person and addressing both of our concerns in an honest and empathetic way would be most helpful.
 If I dishonor this feeling, I very well understand that I’m going down the path of self-betrayal.
 You know what happens down that path!

 Someone who loves me and is protective of me might warn: why should you be the one who is approaching them first?
 Aren’t they also equally at fault for labeling you as ‘selfish’?
 This person will start mistreating you if you become ’soft’.
 I understand these concerns.
 But what I’m also aware that my choice to reach out does not come from a place of ‘appearing nice’ or ‘giving in’.
 It is a choice made possible by the sincerity of acting in accordance with my values.
 I want to be a person who is calm, thoughtful and resilient- someone who looks at the bigger picture and is able to resolve inevitable differences with other people peacefully.

 I don’t know if the other person feels the same way.
 I can’t guess.
 How they will take it is not up to me.
 All I know is that I can only control my actions.
 And my actions are governed by my mindset.
 It starts with me.
 I cannot expect them to operate in an impact-focused way if I’m in the BOX toward them.
 All I know is that I need to make the first move.

 The Arbinger Institute.
 (2015).
 The anatomy of peace: Resolving the heart of conflict (2nd ed.).
 Berrett-Koehler Publishers.